Page in construction

 With multiple aspects, incomplete, fragments, ruins, pointing to indeterminate, ever displaced and ever put off completion: this is the way things are.

 Concepts of entropy and negentropy point to the energy dynamics of our lifeworld, that, in the face of eternal transience, perpetual effort, the energy investment of negative entropy is needed to maintain things in constant re-creation.
-Hence the figurative emblem which Benjamin found so apposite in modern times, the allegorical force of the face that is both skull and angel, death and redemption/rebirth [Link].
+Hence the figurative emblem which one might find so apposite in modern times, the allegorical force of the face that is both skull and angel, death and redemption/rebirth [Link].

 There can be no knowledge of such a world if we conceive of knowledge as a kind of description or display of the way things are.
 The quest for knowledge can deliver no full conclusive destination or possession because things flow, are dynamic, in constant creation and passing away, passing in and out of being.
 Any insight, understanding is always provisional.